 These media sources have a slight to moderate liberal bias.
 They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes) to favor liberal causes.
-These sources are generally trustworthy for information, but may require further investigation.
+These sources are generally trustworthy for information but may require further investigation.
 See all Left-Center sources.

 - Overall, we rate the Urban Institute Left-Center biased based on story selection and editorial positions that favor the left.
-We also rate them High for factual reporting due to proper sourcing and a clean fact check record.
+We also rate them High for factual reporting due to proper sourcing and a clean fact-check record.

 Factual Reporting: HIGH

 Founded in 1968, The Urban Institute is a Washington DC-based think tank that carries out economic and social policy research.
 The Urban Institute was established by the Lyndon B. Johnson administration to study the nation’s urban problems and evaluate the Great Society initiatives embodied in more than 400 laws passed in the prior four years.
-Johnson hand-selected well-known economists and civic leaders to create the non-partisan, independent research organization.
+Johnson hand-selected well-known economists and civic leaders to create a non-partisan, independent research organization.
 The current president is Sarah Rosen Wartell.